holgerimbery/devcontainer_dotnet_interactive_notebooks/README.md

 # devcontainer experience
-## for creating .net interative notebooks in a remote development environment
+## for creating .net interactive notebooks in a remote development environment

 Please feel free to fork the repository, if you want to start with .net interactive notebooks and you don´t want to mess with your machine. all you need is: